-It will cook for about a minute or so; it should have light golden/brown spots, then flip it carefully and let the other side become golden.
-Then, either eat it hot, make a pile and keep them warm in the oven or whatever you wish!
-But, don’t forget those delicious fillings.
+It will cook for about a minute or so; it should have light golden/brown spots underneath.
+Flip it carefully and let the other side become golden.
+Eat hot, or keep warm in the oven.

 Another tip to note is that I only butter the griddle once for the very first pancake.
 After that, the crepes leave enough of a butter residue that I don’t like to add any more.
 Do try it and make sure it works on your griddle.
 I have a well-seasoned Cast Iron Griddle that I use, which may be the secret to my success!

-I hope you enjoy this super easy Homemade Crepe Recipe.
+I hope you enjoy this easy Homemade Crepe Recipe!
 What are your favorite toppings for these beauties?

 If you like our website, I know you would enjoy our Youtube Channel.
 Take a minute to hop over and give us some love by subscribing to our channel!
 Here is one of our videos: my favorite chocolate cream pie recipe tutorial.